WebQit/docs/subscript/docs/spec/api/README.md

 ### The `subscrFunction.thread()` Method

 The `.thread()` method is the *reactivity* API in Subscript functions that lets us send *thread events* into the *reactivity runtime*.
+It constitues one clear interaction point and enables a one-liner approach to reactivity.

 It takes a list of the outside variables or properties that have changed; each as an array path.

 ##### Syntax